 For relatives and certain other persons

-If it in not possible to agree arrangements, any person who is related to the child (including by adoption) and any person with whom the child has resided may apply to the local District Court for an access order in relation to the child.
+If it is not possible to agree arrangements, any person who is related to the child, (including by adoption) and any person with whom the child has resided, may apply to the local District Court for an access order in relation to the child.
 To download court forms see below.
 Access can also be applied for if a child is in the care of TUSLA, the Child and Family Agency.
 Any decision made by the court will be made in the best interests of the child and the court will consider the views of the child where possible given his/her age and understanding.
 The court will also consider:

 - the applicant’s connection with the child

 - the risk if any, of the application disrupting the child’s life to the extent that the child would be harmed by the access

 - whether or not an access order is necessary.

 Custody is having the responsibility for the day-to-day care of a child.

 The mother of a child born outside marriage has automatic sole custody of her child.
 Where both parents agree, it is possible for them to share custody (joint custody) of the child on an informal basis.
 If parents are having difficulty agreeing joint custody they could attend mediation or collaborative law.